Main Content

 Program Requirements

-The SIUC School of Architecture Master's of Architecture program curriculum has been created to provide a superior architectural education and satisfy the Nation al Architectural Board (NAAB) “Student Performance Requirements”.
+The SIU School of Architecture Master's of Architecture program curriculum has been created to provide a superior architectural education and satisfy the Nation al Architectural Board (NAAB) “Student Performance Requirements”.
 The program offers multiple tracks toward degree completion, depending on entry qualifications.

-View our Program Curriculum Guides (PDF):
+View our Program Curriculum Guide (PDF):

 Program Format